Syntthetix/kde-dots/README.md

 Icons: Plan to switch to [Reversal](https://github.com/yeyushengfan258/Reversal-icon-theme)

-Uses starship for terminal prettification (Might switch to a kitty setup at some point)
+Uses [Starship](https://starship.rs/) for terminal prettification (Might switch to a kitty setup at some point)